SKI-Systems/Ghostscript-API-Wrapper/README.md

 ### CHANGELOG

+#### version 1.01.1 (FPC Win32/64,Linux and Delphi Win32/64)
+- added Print function to the TGS_PDFConverter
+- fixed an issue with the internal log (missing debug informations)
+- fixed an issue that an error wasn't written to the error log

 #### version 1.01.0 (FPC Win32/64,Linux and Delphi Win32/64)
 - added Linux support for FPC
 - added color conversion for different displays and improved the preview bitmap